leorodriguesdev/leorodriguesdev/README.md

 - 💬 Ask me about **JavaScript, HTML, CSS and React♥**

-- 🎯 Focusing on JavaScrip and React 🤓
+- 🎯 Focusing on JavaScript and React 🤓

 - 📫 How to reach me **leorodriguesoffice@gmail.com**